anmelson/ActiveDirectory/README.md

 ## Description

-The goal of this project is an in depth look into the fucntions and features of Active Directory, along with a lab implementation component.
+The goal of this project is an in depth look into the functions and features of Active Directory, along with a lab implementation component.

 ## Languages and Utilities Used